Here2ServeU/aws-blue_green-deployment/README.md

 ```

 **Rollback to Blue Environment**
-Follow the same steps to point CloudFront back to the Blue Bucket.
+You can follow the same steps to point CloudFront back to the Blue Bucket.

 ### Step 7: Test and Verify
 - Open the domain (www.t2s-services.com) and verify the content.